rbbatista/Habitector/README.md

 Alternatively, import Habitector as a Maven project in Eclipse and click on Run as --> Maven install.

-A JAR file with dependencies should be created by the above step.
+The above step should generate a JAR file with dependencies inside a folder named *target*.

 ## Usage in conjunction with NERsuite